-Vaginitis describes a few conditions that can cause infection or inflammation of your vagina.
-Vulvovaginitis describes inflammation of both your vagina and your vulva.
-Your vulva is the external part of your genitals.
+Vaginitis refers to a few different conditions that can cause infection or inflammation of your vagina.
+The similar umbrella term vulvovaginitis describes inflammation of both your vagina and your vulva, the external part of your genitals.

-- a change in the amount of discharge from your vagina
+- a change in the amount of vaginal discharge

-- a change in the color of your vaginal discharge
+- a change in the color of vaginal discharge

 - pain or burning during urination

 You might have just one or a few of the symptoms listed above.
 If your symptoms don’t go away within a few days, or if they get worse, it’s important to connect with a healthcare professional to get a diagnosis and treatment.

 You might also notice some of these symptoms, especially a painful or burning sensation while urinating, if you have a urinary tract infection (UTI).
 Here’s how to recognize a UTI.

 Vaginal infections share a lot of the same symptoms, which can make it harder to recognize exactly what’s going on.